JordanRL/Fermat/README.md

 ### Modules

+**NOTE:** For the upcoming 3.0 release, modules will once again be bundled.

-Modules for Fermat provide additional functionality, as many of these features would be unused by most people. **NOTE:** Prior to v2.0, much of this functionality was included in this package:
+Modules for Fermat provide additional functionality, as many of these features would be unused by most people.

 - [Algebra Expressions](https://github.com/SamsaraLabs/FermatAlgebraExpressions): Provides support for algebraic expressions such as polynomials and functions.
 - [Complex Numbers](https://github.com/SamsaraLabs/FermatComplexNumbers): Provides complex numbers and enables additional features in Decimal instances.